 Brussels is an international city meant to be experienced as a local rather than a tourist.
+Even if you only have time for a short layover in Brussels, go for it!
+The city is amazing.
 We spent a week in Brussels leading up to New Year's Eve 2014.
 Based in our Airbnb (link to Airbnb with discount code), we felt ideally suited to pretend to be locals and explore all that this great city has to offer.
 Here are some of the highlights.

 Eat Your Way Around the World Without Leaving the City